UPDATED: I redid all the pictures in 2020

 There are little hammocks, a Supernova spinner (also known as “the hamster wheel”), the interesting Miram which is kind of like a skateboard/surfboard, and multiple balance beams.

-You’ll also find two baby swings, ONE adult swing, an adaptive swing, and the fantastic Expression parent-baby swing.
+You’ll also find two baby swings, adult swings, and the fantastic Expression parent-baby swing.

 Couple of things to note:

--Both toddler and older kid sections are on wood chips and there is a concrete wheelchair/stroller ramp down.
-Though actually getting a wheelchair through the wood chips will be difficult.
+-Both toddler and older kid sections are on wood chips with a concrete wheelchair/stroller ramp down.